Common Binding Options

 Spiral Binding is when a booklet is bound by a plastic spiral.
-The individual cut pages are stacked with the cover and holes are drilled along the binding edge.
-The pages in a spiral book are individual cut, allowing them to be placed in multiples of two rather than multiples of four like saddle stitched books.
-The spiral binding allows the pages in the book to be flipped around so that the front and back covers can lay flat against each other.
+The individual cut sheets are stacked with the cover and holes are drilled along the binding edge.
+The spiral binding allows the sheets in the book to be flipped around so that the front and back covers can lay flat against each other.

 What is Wire-O Binding?

-Wire-O Binding is when the individually cut pages of a book are hole punched and stacked so that a double looped wire can be clamped onto the end which binds the book together.
-Since the pages in a wire-o book are individual cut, allowing them to be placed in multiples of two rather than multiples of four like saddle stitched books.
-The wire-o binding allows the pages in the book to be flipped around so that the front and back covers can lay flat against each other.
+Wire-O Binding is when the individually cut sheets of a book are hole punched and stacked so that a double looped wire can be clamped onto the end binding the book together.
+Wire-O binding allows the pages in the book to be flipped around so that the front and back covers can lay flat against each other.

 What is O-Ring Binding?

-O-Ring Binding consists of one or more metal loose-leaf rings that lock hole punched pages together.
+O-Ring Binding consists of one or more metal loose-leaf rings that lock hole punched sheets together.
 The loose-leaf rings can be pulled opened easily and lock into place when closed shut, keeping its contents secure.
-This is the ideal binding for a work whose pages can be added or taken out of.
+This is the ideal binding for a work whose sheets can be added or taken out of.
 Some examples include sample holders, swatches, memos, and invoices.

 What is Screw Post Binding?